-- 4.-(1) Subject to sub-paragraph (3), the following types of vehicles- - (a) vehicles equipped with a water cannon, specially designed or modified for the purpose of riot control; - (b) vehicles specially designed or modified to be electrified to repel boarders; - (c) vehicles specially designed or modified to remove barricades, including construction equipment with ballistic protection; - (d) vehicles specially designed for the transport or transfer of prisoners or detainees; - (e) vehicles specially designed to deploy mobile barriers. - (2) Components for the vehicles specified in sub-paragraph (1) that have been designed for the purposes of riot control. - (3) Vehicles that might otherwise fall within sub-paragraph (1) are not internal repression goods if they are specially designed for the purposes of fire-fighting. - (4) For the purposes of this paragraph, "vehicle" includes a trailer.
+4.--(1) Subject to sub-paragraph (3), the following types of vehicles-

+- (a) vehicles equipped with a water cannon, specially designed or modified for the purpose of riot control; - (b) vehicles specially designed or modified to be electrified to repel boarders; - (c) vehicles specially designed or modified to remove barricades, including construction equipment with ballistic protection; - (d) vehicles specially designed for the transport or transfer of prisoners or detainees; - (e) vehicles specially designed to deploy mobile barriers.

+(2) Components for the vehicles specified in sub-paragraph (1)(a) to (e) that have been designed for the purposes of riot control.

+(3) Vehicles that might otherwise fall within sub-paragraph (1)(a) to (e) are not internal repression goods if they are specially designed for the purposes of fire-fighting.

+(4) For the purposes of this paragraph, "vehicle" includes a trailer.